trixirt/linux-next/Documentation/driver-api/fpga/fpga-mgr.rst

 		return 0;
 	}

+Alternatively, the probe function could call the resource managed register functions devm_fpga_mgr_register().
+When these functions are used, the parameter syntax is the same, but the call to fpga_mgr_unregister() should be removed.
+In the above example, the socfpga_fpga_remove() function would not be required.

 The ops will implement whatever device specific register writes are needed to do the programming sequence for this particular FPGA.
 These ops return 0 for